diku-dk/caddie/src/README.md

         | m • m | (e◇) | (◇e) | (m)

 Here `◇` represents bi-linear functions and `⊕` represents the linear-map counterpart of the point-free `×` operator.
-As for point-free notation, we can define the semantics of linear-map representations as follows:
+Similar to how we define the semantics of point-free expressions, we define the semantics of linear-map representations as follows:

     ⟦Δ⟧  : V ↦ V × V
          = λx.(x,x)